ricsanfre/pi-cluster/docs/_docs/monitoring.md

   namespace: k3s-monitoring
 ```

+The ConfigMap includes the `grafana_datasource` label, so it is loaded by the sidecar container into Grafana's provisioning directory.

 ### Prometheus Node Exporter

-[Prometheus Node exportet helm chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-node-exporter) is deployed as a dependency of the kube-prometheus-stack helm chart.This chart deploys Prometheus Node Exporter in all cluster nodes as daemonset
+[Prometheus Node exportet helm chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-node-exporter) is deployed as a subchart of the kube-prometheus-stack helm chart.This chart deploys Prometheus Node Exporter in all cluster nodes as daemonset

-Kube-prometheus-stack helm chart `prometheus-node-exporter` value is used to pass the configuration to node exporter's chart.
+Kube-prometheus-stack's helm chart `prometheus-node-exporter` value is used to pass the configuration to node exporter's chart.

 Default [kube-prometheus-stack's values.yml](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/values.yaml) file contains the following configuration which is not changed in the installation procedure defined above